|Approval Date||21 Nov 2019|

 |DAC Sector Code||32161|

 The overall objective is to promote competitive and resilient agriculture through integrated development of agri-food value chains in Congo.
-The project's specific objectives are to: (i) improve the performance of AVCs; and (ii) improve the business environment conducive to the promotion of profitable small- and medium-sized agricultural enterprises.
+The project's specific objectives are to: (i) improve the performance of Agricultural value chains (AVCs); and (ii) improve the business environment conducive to the promotion of profitable small- and medium-sized agricultural enterprises.

 The project will impact 355,000 persons in the different segments of the selected agri-food value chains.
 It will primarily target youths, women and vulnerable groups, including indigenous peoples, by increasing employment and income-generating opportunities in production and processing activities.
 It will do so by enhancing the attractiveness and profitability of such activities, supporting the development of agricultural entrepreneurship, providing adequate advisory support and promoting production-related activities (services, transport, marketing).